MrKampla/eiffel-evm-indexer/README.md

 ## Custom API endpoints

-You can create your own API endpoints by adding request handlers to the `src/api/endpoints` directory.
+You can create your own API endpoints by adding request handlers by creating a `./endpoints` directory (in the same directory from which you will be run) and adding files with request handlers to it.
+Name of the file will be the name of the endpoint (Next.js style) and the endpoint will be available at `/api/<endpoint-name>`.
 Request handler file has to `export default` a function with the following signature:

 ```ts
 (request: Request, db: PersistenceObject) => Promise<ResponseWithCors>;
 ```

-example `src/api/endpoints/custom-endpoint.ts`:
+example `./endpoints/custom-endpoint.ts`:

 ```ts
 import { ResponseWithCors } from '../../responseWithCors';